concernedbow11/networks-coursework/README.md

-# networks-coursework
+# Networks and Systemic Risk Coursework
- networks and systemic risk coursework
+This is the coursework for module COMP0046 - Networks and Systemic Risk